Board approves May 11 vote on tech levy and bond issue

 The bond would also fund needed improvements to the bus loop and parking at Creek Valley Elementary, and improve the parking area at Countryside Elementary and Valley View Middle School.These improvements will enhance safety and traffic flow for the schools.

-The estimated tax impact of the bond issue is $6 per year for residents with a home value of $400,000, and $10 per year for residents with a home value of $600,000.
+The estimated tax impact of the issue of 20-year bonds is $6 per year for residents with a home value of $400,000, and $10 per year for residents with a home value of $600,000.

 Coming soon -- Tech Levy/Bond Issue web page with more details and voter information!